-Additional information on the Human Resources and Compensation Committee and the role of management in setting compensation is provided below in "Executive Compensation - Compensation Discussion and Analysis."
+Additional information on the Human Resources and Compensation Committee and the role of management in setting compensation is provided below in "Executive Compensation - Compensation Discussion and Analysis.

-- Overseeing policies and strategies relating to talent, leadership and culture, including diversity, equity, and inclusion. - Overseeing our management development and succession plans and processes. - Determining the compensation of our executive officers. - Establishing our compensation philosophy. - Overseeing the development and implementation of our compensation programs, including our incentive plans and equity plans. - Overseeing the risks associated with the design and operation of our compensation programs, policies and practices. - Periodically reviewing the compensation of our directors and making recommendations to our Board with respect to the adequacy and structure of compensation. - Maintaining sole authority to retain, terminate and approve fees and other terms of engagement of its compensation consultant and to obtain advice and assistance from internal or external legal, accounting or other advisors. - (1) The Board has determined that all members of the Committee satisfy Nasdaq Enhanced Independence Requirements for Compensation Committee Members.
+- · Overseeing policies and strategies relating to talent, leadership and culture, including diversity, equity, and - Overseeing our management development and succession plans and processes. - Determining the compensation of our executive officers. - Establishing our compensation philosophy. - Overseeing the development and implementation of our compensation programs, including our incentive plar equity plans - Overseeing the risks associated with the design and operation of our compensation programs, policies and - Periodically reviewing the compensation of our directors and making recommendations to our Board with resi to the adequacy and structure of compensation. - Maintaining sole authority to retain, terminate and approve fees and other terms of engagement of its compensation consultant and to obtain advice and assistance from internal or external legal, accounting or of advisors.

+(1) The Board has determined that all members of the Committee satisfy Nasdaq Enhanced Independence Requirements for Compensation Committee Members.